Pentagram map: Action on pentagons and hexagons

 The pentagram map is the identity on the moduli space of pentagons.
 This is to say that there is always a projective transformation carrying a pentagon to its image under the pentagram map.

 The map $T^2$ is the identity on the space of labeled hexagons.
 Here T is the second iterate of the pentagram map, which acts naturally on labeled hexagons, as described above.
 This is to say that the hexagons $H$ and $T^2(H)$ are equivalent by a label-preserving projective transformation.
 More precisely, the hexagons $H'$ and $T(H)$ are projectively equivalent, where $H'$ is the labeled hexagon obtained from $H$ by shifting the labels by 3.
 See the figure.
 It seems entirely possible that this fact was also known in the 19th century.

 The action of the pentagram map on pentagons and hexagons is similar in spirit to classical configuration theorems in projective geometry such as Pascal's theorem, Desargues's theorem and others.

 Exponential shrinking

 The iterates of the pentagram map shrink any convex polygon exponentially fast to a point.
 This is to say that the diameter of the nth iterate of a convex polygon is less than $K a^n$ for constants $K>0$ and $0<a<1$ which depend on the initial polygon.
-Here we are taking about the geometric action on the polygons themselves, not on the moduli space of projective equivalence classes of polygons.
+Here we are talking about the geometric action on the polygons themselves, not on the moduli space of projective equivalence classes of polygons.

+In 2018, Max Glick found a degree 3 polynomial equation that the coordinates of the limit point must satisfy.
+The coefficients of the polynomial are rational functions in the coordinates of the vertices of the starting polygon.
+To do so, he proved that the limit point must be the eigenline of a certain linear operator.